RetiefLouw/flutter_speech/scripts/whisper/readme.md

 Copy the exported files to the assets folder in the Flutter application, and update the `pubspec.yaml` file accordingly.

+>[!NOTE]
-Note: The script `export-onnx.py` is modified from [this repository](https://github.com/k2-fsa/sherpa-onnx/tree/master/scripts/whisper).
-Hugging Face conversion has been added.
+>The script export_onnx.py is adapted from [this repository](https://github.com/k2-fsa/sherpa-onnx/tree/master/scripts/whisper), with added functionality for Hugging Face model conversion.